 Shopping tip: If kitchen space is tight, pay attention to a refrigerator’s measurement with the door open 90 degrees.
 Features such as adjustable and split shelves allow more customized storage options.

 Every dishwasher has to meet a minimum performance level — national- and state-set standards, says Wood.
 When you spend more, you’re paying for things such as energy efficiency, upgraded filtration, additional wash arms, rack styles and noise reduction.

 When to save: Higher-end dishwashers are integrated, with no buttons on the front.
 Instead they’re hidden on the door top.
 This only affects function if you’re prone to leaning on the dishwasher and setting it off.
-If you’re more careful and don’t mind the looks of dishwasher buttons, you’ll save 20 percent by avoiding these models.
+If you’re more careful and don’t mind the look of dishwasher buttons, you’ll save 20 percent by avoiding these models.
 You can also skip dishwashers with a heated dry cycle to save on your electricity bill.
 A dishwasher with condensation drying will dry dishes more energy efficiently, or you can simply turn off your dishwasher’s heated dry cycle to slash the electrical cost to run it in half.

-When to splurge: If a quiet machine is important to you — you don’t want your dishwasher drowning out conversation or peaceful sleep.
-Splurge on a dishwasher with a stainless steel interior, which costs 10 percent to 15 percent more, says Lavine.
+When to splurge: If a quiet machine is important to you — you don’t want your dishwasher drowning out conversation or interrupting your sleep — splurge on a dishwasher with a stainless steel interior, which costs 10 percent to 15 percent more.
 Not only is it quieter than one with a plastic lining, it will be better sealed, smell better and won’t get cuts in the lining.
 You may also want to explore newer drawer-like dishwashers that pull out from the surrounding counter.
 Some of these dishwashers feature two separate compartments so you can wash smaller loads of dishes without wasting water and energy.

-Shopping tip: Pay attention to the decibel rating — the lower the better, of course.
+Shopping tip: Pay attention to the model’s decibel rating — the lower the better, of course.
 And if you’re looking for a way to keep the cost of running your dishwasher down, the best appliances for you will be ENERGY STAR-certified.